Nematic quantum liquid crystals of bosons in frustrated lattices: The signatures of nematic superfluidity and detection methods

 The phase differences across the boundaries induce superflow in the corresponding directions and hence increase the kinetic energy.
 The contour plot in panel (b) shows the mean-field energy as a function of the phase differences, namely $E(\Delta \theta_1, \Delta\theta_3)$.
 The superfluid stiffness tensor corresponds to the curvature of the energy profile in the vicinity of the origin.
 The anisotropy of the energy contours suggests that the superfluid stiffness is also anisotropic.
-To see this more clearly, we make cuts along the x- and y-axis (blue solid and red dashed line).
+To see this more clearly, we make cuts along the $x$- and $y$-axis (blue solid and red dashed line).
 We then show the energy profile along the two cuts, namely $E(\Delta \theta_1, 0)$ and $E(0, \Delta \theta_3)$, in panel (c).
 It is obvious that, in the vicinity of the origin, the curvature of the blue solid line is larger than that of the red dashed line, which means that $\rho_{11} \equiv \frac{\partial^2 E}{\partial \Delta \theta_1^2 }|_{\Delta \theta_1=0}$ is larger than $\rho_{33} \equiv \frac{\partial^2 E}{\partial \Delta \theta_3^2 }|_{\Delta \theta_3=0}$.
 This suggests that the superfluid stiffness along the two directions is different.
 Now we consider the first derivative, $j_I \equiv \frac{\partial E}{ \partial \Delta \theta_I}$, which is the current generated when applying a phase difference at direction $I$.
 We can see that, not far away from the origin, $j_1$ is always larger than $j_3$.
-This is not surprising since from S.VI we already know that the effective nearest-neighbor hopping along the major axis ($\mathbf{e}_3$ direction) is zero in the nematic superfluid phase (within mean-field approximation).
+This is consistent with the results in Appendix \ref{summaryeffective}, where we show that the effective nearest-neighbor hopping along the major axis ($\mathbf{e}_3$ direction) is zero in the nematic superfluid phase (within mean-field approximation).
 Only successive hopping along other directions will contribute to superflow in the $\mathbf{e}_3$ direction.
 On the other hand, the large effective nearest-neighbor hopping in the other two directions ($\mathbf{e}_1$ and $\mathbf{e}_2$) leads to larger superflow in those directions.

 In sum, the anisotropy of the two macroscopic quantities, the superfluid stiffness and superflow, reveals breaking of discrete rotational symmetry and hence microscopic nematicity of the superfluid phase.
-We note that another kind of probe for nematicity, in the context of ultra-cold atoms, is the time-of-flight experiment, which can reveal the anisotropic property of the correlation function of the ground state.
-We leave the discussion of this type of experiment to our future work.